Cholwell's Chickens

 The title page illustration from Cholwell's Chickens depicts a row of shuttle fliers.

 Cholwell's Chickens is a science fiction novella by Jack Vance from 1952.
 It was first published in Thrilling Wonder Stories magazine in August 1952.
 It is the sequel to Abercrombie Station (published first in Thrilling Wonder Stories in the February 1952 edition).
 The book Monsters in Orbit included both novellas in one volume.
 Both novellas have the same protagonist, Jean Parlier, a bright, attractive 16-year-old girl who is an orphan.
 In Abercrombie Station, Jean goes to a space station to try to seduce its wealthy, eccentric owner.
 In Cholwell's Chickens, the now-wealthy Jean sets off to her home planet of Codrion to try to find out about her parents.

+Cholwell's Chickens was included in a 2012 anthology of Vance's early writings, Dream Castles: the Early Jack Vance, edited by Terry Dowling and Jonathan Strahan.
+It was also published in French, as Cholwell et ses poules in a collection in 2019.